-I hope you enjoy learning more about this latest R-Cloud module.
+I hope you enjoy learning more about this latest R-Cloud™ module.
 You can dive deeper to learn what this release means for you on the link to the blog below.

 Kind regards, <signature>

 Blog | Protecting Microsoft Entra ID and other IAM solutions